Canon R vs Olympus E-400

 It is notable that the Canon R offers wifi support, while the E-400 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 The Canon R is a recent model that features in the current product line-up of Canon.
-In contrast, the E-400 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the E-400 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the E-400 was succeeded by the Olympus E-410.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.
+Further information on the features and operation of the Canon R and E-400 can be found, respectively, in the Canon R Manual (free pdf) or the online Olympus E-400 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon R and the Olympus E-400?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.